boraakoguz/JavaRacer/README.md

 # Java Racer

-A 2D basic racing game that features easy to custimize maps, collision detection, different surface types with different behaviours and a point system.
+A 2D basic racing game that features easy to custimize maps, collision detection, car behaviour physics, different surface types with different behaviours and a point system.

 ## Screen Shots